Kairouan – Fourth-Holiest City in Islam

 There was even a guichet.
 Fare to Kairouan, 4,900 Dinar.
 Journey time 45 minutes.

-I kept on going, heading south and then east to a hotel I'd found on Google Maps.
-I had no idea on what would await me but my worries were swept away.
+I kept on going, heading south and then east to a hotel I’d found on Google Maps.
+I had no idea what would await me, but my worries were swept away.

 A simple hotel and a room with 2 singles for just 20 Dinar.
 That’s 6€60.

 There are no mod cons (except fast WIFI).
-It's freezing inside, the bathrooms are bleak but no unpleasant smells.
-I will make my business quickly though.
+It was freezing inside; the bathrooms were bleak, but there were no unpleasant smells.
+I will make my business quickly, though.
 I can shower another time.
-Welcome to the Hotel Ettaoufiq.
+Welcome to the Hotel Ettaoufiq:

-I had to Google Medina too.
-That's in Saudi.
+I had to Google Medina, too.
+That’s in Saudi Arabia.

 I gave her some coins.
 She turned away.
 Possibly insulted.
-If this had happened in Tunis she would have demanded 10 Dinar.
+If this had happened in Tunis, she would have demanded 10 dinars.

 A fellow traveller got hit in Tunis yesterday: